bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Key habits predict success

-## How to take action
+## How to take action on this

-1. Sample your weight measurement daily at the same time.
+1. Sample your weight measurement at the same time every day.
 2. Use a moving average to assess progress _not_ the raw data.
 3. Be _consistent_ in habits like tracking, planning your nutrition, and getting good sleep.